 .
 The online platform allows access to the camera’s encrypted video stream regardless of location.
 Thus, the service employee or expert takes the perspective on site and can directly instruct the employees on site.
 The solution can also be used for documentation, employee management or training purposes.

-On the hardware side, tablets and smartphones as well as data glasses can be used.
+On the hardware side, tablets and smartphones as well as smart glasses can be used.
 You are welcome to purchase these from ALEGER or integrate existing terminals.

 Further interesting functions are available like: Autofocus, voice control, integrated chats with translation, image/video recording, barcode scanner, the import of information (e.g.:data sheets, videos), live image editing, multi-conferencing, etc.

-The data glasses integrate seamlessly with your digital knowledge base.
+The smart glasses integrate seamlessly with your digital knowledge base.
 Easily make expert knowledge available anywhere, anytime.

 Use the data goggles to document work steps directly at the scene of the event.
-Make important information, which is accessed via QR codes on the data glasses or smartphone, available digitally.
+Make important information, which is accessed via QR codes on the smart glasses or smartphone, available digitally.